Club resources

 - February

-Two officers are required to attend our President/Board Members meetings for the entire duration.
+- Officers: Two officers need to attend our President/Board Members meetings for the entire duration

 Available resources for student organizations